tjense25/pep-seq-pipeline/biological_significance/dallon_analysis.markdown

 ![alt text](https://github.com/tjense25/pep-seq-pipeline/blob/master/biological_significance/dallon_analysis_round_1.png "Permutation Test Null Distribution")

 The sample size for this experiment was relatively small, so I decided to repeat it again, expanding the canonical peptides used from the 6 most toxic peptides, to the 44 most toxic peptides.

 One of these peptides (#18) was clearly non-canonical, and in the analysis was grouped as such.
 Peptide #33 had high hydrophobicity, but a negative charge, making it neither clearly canonical or non-canonical, so it was excluded from the analysis.

+I used the [motifFinder.py](../biological_significance/motifFinder.py) script on , which produced [the following output file](../biological_significance/most_toxic_intersect_our_motifs.csv).
+I then summarized that data bellow:

 | Sequence Name | Number of Motif Matches |
 | ---- | ---- |